Sexual reproduction: Animals

+Arthropods

 Insects

 Insect species make up more than two-thirds of all extant animal species.
 Most insect species reproduce sexually, though some species are facultatively parthenogenetic.
-Many insects species have sexual dimorphism, while in others the sexes look nearly identical.
+Many insect species have sexual dimorphism, while in others the sexes look nearly identical.
 Typically they have two sexes with males producing spermatozoa and females ova.
 The ova develop into eggs that have a covering called the chorion, which forms before internal fertilization.
-Insects have very diverse mating and reproductive strategies most often resulting in the male depositing spermatophore within the female, which she stores until she is ready for egg fertilization.
-After fertilization, and the formation of a zygote, and varying degrees of development, in many species the eggs are deposited outside the female; while in others, they develop further within the female and are born live.
+Insects have very diverse mating and reproductive strategies most often resulting in the male depositing a spermatophore within the female, which she stores until she is ready for egg fertilization.
+After fertilization, and the formation of a zygote, and varying degrees of development, in many species the eggs are deposited outside the female; while in others, they develop further within the female and the young are born live.

 Mammals

 There are three extant kinds of mammals: monotremes, placentals and marsupials, all with internal fertilization.
 In placental mammals, offspring are born as juveniles: complete animals with the sex organs present although not reproductively functional.
 After several months or years, depending on the species, the sex organs develop further to maturity and the animal becomes sexually mature.
 Most female mammals are only fertile during certain periods during their estrous cycle, at which point they are ready to mate.
-Individual male and female mammals meet and carry out copulation.
 For most mammals, males and females exchange sexual partners throughout their adult lives.